moebiussurfing/ofxColorManager/README.md

 ## Tools

 * **Editor**:
-  * Organize the palette colors.
+  * Organize the palette colors received from the Engines.
   * Edit using the color pickers and the Pantone colors library.
+  * Add, remove, sort, shift, and drag your palette colors.

 * **Kit of Presets Manager**:
   * Receive palettes from all the engines and save presets.